 Yes, art is subjective.
 But I think it’s fair to say that most of our officially-sanctioned public art is quite bad.
 For all of its noble intentions of bringing high-minded culture to the masses, “public art” as official practice can never match the vitality of street art.
 It can never serve to challenge authority; it explicitly serves to validate authority, if not outright celebrate it.
 In the context of civic or corporate art, it is often wielded as a status symbol, which means it rarely comes up from the local community, but rather serves as a top-down expression of influence.
 If you’re lucky, you’ll get something that tries to be fun and playful, or at least just look pretty.
 But usually what you’ll end up with is a “statement piece,” and the result is usually either boring or baffling.

 Downtown Los Angeles has a lot of bad public art (and a few good ones too), and we know enough about art to have some opinions about it.
 So we’ve put together this walking tour of Downtown’s most absurd, most nonsensical, and just most interesting pieces of public art.
 A few of these we actually quite like, but they’re silly enough to warrant placement on a “bad art” tour.

 We’ve split this tour into two parts.
 This is part one, covering the public art of the civic center, starting in Little Tokyo and ending on Grand Avenue.
-Part two will cover the corporate public art of the financial district, and will be published at a latter date.
+Part two will cover the corporate public art of the financial district.

 We’ll start at the intersection of 1st and Central in Little Tokyo, in front of the Japanese American National Museum (JANM) and across the street from the future underground Little Tokyo Metro station.